RasaHQ/rasa/docs/core/evaluation.rst

        library Rasa Core to improve the dialogue management of your contextual AI Assistant.

-.. _evaluation:
+.. _core-evaluation:

-Evaluating and Testing
+Evaluating Core Models
 ======================

 .. note::